-Have I mentioned how much more I am loving my job now since I started working as an emergency room nurse?
+Have I mentioned how much more I love my job now since I started working as an emergency room nurse?

 I even went so far as to interview for a few medical device companies as a Clinical Nurse Specialist (I was a medical device salesperson before my career change into nursing).
-Needless to say, I am so glad I decided not to accept any of those positions!
+I am so glad I decided not to accept any of those positions!

 Here are my top 6 reasons that I love being an emergency room nurse:

 My IV start skills are so much better.

 In an emergency, we need to be able to start IV’s fast for testing, various medications, pain and nausea relief, IV hydration, and antibiotic therapy, among other things.

 Fortunately, in the ER, I get the opportunity to start anywhere from 5 or more IVs in a single shift.
 So I have the chance to perfect my skills frequently on many patients who are difficult IV sticks.

 Many of the nurses I work with have been in the ER for a decade, or longer and their IV skills are unbelievable.
 Several nurses are even trained to do ultrasound-guided IV starts on patients with hard-to-stick veins.